DEADLINE: Sunday, November 12, 2023, 11:59 pm EST. NB: Applications may only be submitted by department administrators.

 All Ph.D. candidates who have completed all degree requirements except for the dissertation and are maintaining matriculation with full-time status in the humanities and arts disciplines in the Graduate School of Arts and Science (including IFA, Performance Studies, and Cinema Studies) or the Steinhardt School are eligible to apply.
 Candidates must already have made significant progress on their dissertations.

 Strong priority will be given to students in their final year.
 Doctoral Fellows who are fully funded by the Center are expected not to teach during the fellowship year.
 GSAS students may apply for a fellowship for post-MacCracken support.

-Fellows are required to attend weekly meetings with the entire cohort of research fellows.
+Fellows are required to attend in-person weekly meetings with the entire cohort of research fellows.
 These meetings provide an opportunity to discuss projects and emerging humanities trends.

 In addition to the three Doctoral Fellows to be funded through the Center, two winners of the GSAS Dean’s Dissertation Fellowship or Mellon Fellowship will be selected as Honorary Fellows to participate in the year’s weekly meetings and events.
 Each Honorary Fellow will receive a research award of $2,000 and will take part fully in the Center’s programming.
 No separate application is necessary to be considered for the Honorary Fellowship.

-Applications for the Graduate Student Research Fellowship competition may be submitted only by the student’s department.
+APPLICATION INSTRUCTIONS: Applications for the Graduate Student Research Fellowship competition may be submitted only by the student’s department.
 Applicants should therefore check on internal departmental deadlines.